Past Events

 Shane Burcaw is the author of several award-winning books about disability and the co-founder of the YouTube channel Squirmy and Grubs, which has generated over 150M views.
 He is the President of a nonprofit organization called Laughing At My Nightmare and a renowned public speaker who has performed across the country.

-Shane had a UF MBA exclusive Q&A session to answer questions about his life and disability-related topics.
+Shane had an MBA exclusive Q&A session to answer questions about his life and disability-related topics.

 Guest Speaker: Dr. Steven Noll